 - Arrange the plates.
-Place the noodles in the center and arrange the chicken, ham, egg, cucumber, tomato and bean sprouts around the soba.
-Top the noodles with the pickled red ginger and nori strips.
-Pour dressing on top right before serving and mix with hot mustard if using.
+Place the noodles in the center and arrange the chicken, ham, egg, cucumber, tomatoes, and bean sprouts around the ramen noodles.
+Top the noodles with the pickled red ginger.
+Pour dressing right before serving and mix with hot mustard if using.

 **Helpful tips and common mistakes

-You can be creative with the toppings but chicken, ham and egg are standard toppings for the traditional version.
-I've seen some with bell peppers, others with carrots, but my favorite combination of vegetables is blanched bean sprouts, fresh tomato wedges and sliced cucumber.
+You can be creative with the toppings but chicken, ham, and egg are standard toppings for the traditional version.
+I've seen some with bell peppers, others with carrots, but my favorite combination of vegetables is blanched bean sprouts, fresh tomatoes, and sliced cucumber.

-The sauce is a soy based dressing that is lighter on the oil than regular salad dressings.
-Serve the sauce on the side, drizzling it on top right before eating.
+The sauce is a soy-based dressing that is lighter on the oil than regular salad dressings.
+Serve the sauce on the side, drizzling it on right before eating.
 If you like some heat, add hot mustard to the dish - be warned, a little goes a long way.

-Now that I can make this dish at home, Rutsu 18 may not be seeing me as often!
-Hiyashi chuka for lunch everyday!
+Now that I can make this dish at home, I might not be eating out for a while!
+Hiyashi chuka for lunch every day!